Zohair-coder/CS50-Finance/README.md

 # Finance

-This is a web application designed to help people who are new to the stock market.
+Finance is a web application designed to help people who are new to the stock market.
 It uses data from [IEX](https://iexcloud.io/) to check real stocks' actual prices.
 Users can sign-up to open an account and "buy" and "sell" stocks (not with real money).
 Everyone starts out with $10,000.
 Make smart investments and earn as much as you can!

 ## Installation